Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 • Avoid Cascade ALL; opt in to specific ones — only declare PERSIST/REMOVE when the child’s lifecycle truly matches the parent’s.

-Unidirectional @ManyToOne (Java) — the safe default
+Unidirectional @ManyToOne (Kotlin) — the safe default

 @Entity